 My neighbor was, in a sense, judging me for not taking a safety precaution when riding down the street on a scooter.
 Since her intention was only considerate and no doubt motivated out of sheer care for me, there was no reason not to “submit” to her “judgment” and thus “obey” the law of common sense!
 And the result?
 I made it to the bank without head injury because her judgment was good for me!

 P.S.
 If you’re wondering, the state law where I live does not require motorcyclists to wear a helmet!
-My neighbor loves me far more than my state!
+Apparently my neighbor loves me more than my state!